-Each student attending Ursuline College is assigned an academic advisor, a faculty member who meets regularly with the student to assist in planning the academic program, choosing specific courses, fulfilling degree and certificate requirements and identifying alternative options to fulfill credit requirements.
+Each student attending Ursuline College is assigned an academic advisor, a faculty or professional staff member who meets regularly with the student to assist in planning the academic program, choosing specific courses, fulfilling degree and certificate requirements and identifying alternative options to fulfill credit requirements.
 Each student is responsible for keeping a record of courses taken and requirements still needed.
 The student reviews this before each semester and makes out a tentative schedule.
 After meeting with the advisor, the student obtains the advisor's approval to proceed to register for classes.
-A student who has questions about academic advising or who wishes to change an advisor should contact the advisors in Learning Commons.
-UCAP students will be advised by the UCAP Academic Advisor located in MU 130E.
+A student who has questions about academic advising or who wishes to change an advisor should contact the Academic Advising office in Learning Commons.
+UCAP students will be advised by the UCAP Academic Advisor located in MU 211.